ricardocasares/typo/README.md

 We use `semantic-release` to automate the versioning process, make sure you follow the [commit message convention explained here](https://github.com/semantic-release/semantic-release#commit-message-format).

-**HEADS UP:** If you are not sure how write a commit message, make your changes in your feature branch and run `npm run commit` and follow the assistant.

 ### Releases

 #### Beta